 Make sure that you offer your customers the most common payment methods, regular credit cards, debit cards and Paypal are all a must.
 Additional options can also be useful when it comes to driving up conversion rates.
 If you are a local shop, pay at store options may be convenient, especially for those users who are still not sure of giving the credit card information online.

 The rules for returns and order cancellations will play a role in the customer’s decision, customers today tend to want increasingly flexible options from merchants.
 Online shopping is seen as a risk because the customer doesn’t physically verify the purchase.
 Being able to return the product and getting refunds is an added bonus for the customer, the business should clearly state their rules and procedures for cancelling and refunding orders.

-Encouraging your customers to leave reviews and feedback, this will help you to build a credible online reputation.
+Encouraging your customers to leave reviews and feedback, will help you to build a credible online reputation.
 Customers will make purchases quickly from a business that has positive reviews.
 People don’t just check the Facebook page, they tend to look at object third-party websites for reviews of the business as well.
 It’s important to pay attention to the comments and complaints on a major website and respond appropriately.
 About 88% of customers say that they’ve read reviews to help determine the quality of products and businesses.
 Also having your own blog can help, around 13% of buyers are influenced to buy a product after reading a blog.